practicalcomputerscience/MicrobenchmarkGPHLlanguages/02 - execution times/README.md

 <br/>

-2025-09-08: this is a bad idea:
+2025-09-08: this is not the best idea:

 > #### Bash shell scripts to measure slower execution times

-=> all programs, be it standalone executables or scripts, are only to be execution time measured with one method to compare apples with apples!
+=> all programs, be it standalone executables or scripts, are only to be execution time measured with one method to compare apples with apples.

 Here, this is Linux program _**perf-stat**_: